 Child Safe Code of Conduct

-All staff must ensure that at all times they display appropriate standards of behaviour towards children, ensuring that children’s rights are respected, they feel safe and protected and their concerns are taken seriously.
+All staff must ensure that at all times they display appropriate standards of behaviour towards children and young people, ensuring their rights are respected, they feel safe and protected and their concerns are taken seriously.

-The department’s Child Safe Code of Conduct outlines appropriate standards of behaviour by adults towards children.
-It aims to protect children and reduce opportunities for abuse or harm to occur.
-It also helps staff by providing them with guidance on how to best support children and how to avoid or better manage difficult situations.
+The department’s Child Safe Code of Conduct outlines appropriate standards of behaviour by adults towards children and young people.
+It aims to protect children and young people and reduce opportunities for abuse or harm to occur.
+It also helps staff by providing them with guidance on how to best support children and young people and how to avoid or better manage difficult situations.

 Training and supervision